light-and-ray/sd-webui-lama-cleaner-masked-content/Readme.md

-# Lama clear for masked content
+# Lama cleaner for masked content

 This extenstion adds new value of "Masked content" field in img2img -> inpaint tap inside [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
-You need to install [Mikubill/sd-webui-controlnet](https://github.com/Mikubill/sd-webui-controlnet) extension
+Requires [Mikubill/sd-webui-controlnet](https://github.com/Mikubill/sd-webui-controlnet) extension

 This option means how to preprocess masked content before pass it into stable diffusion